metashare/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

 Python Modules
 ^^^^^^^^^^^^^^^^^^

-META-SHARE V3.0.3 does not bundle anymore all the python dependencies.
+Since V3.0.3, META-SHARE does not bundle anymore all the python dependencies.
 Instead of doing that, we follow the standard way of working with python apps, based on `virtualenv <https://virtualenv.pypa.io>`__ and `pip <https://pip.pypa.io>`__.
 Virtualenv allows us to create